brutiv/brutiv/README.md

-- 👋 Hi, I’m Brutiv!
+- 👋 Hi, I’m Brutiv
-- 👀 I’m interested in making Discord bots!
+- 👀 I’m interested in making Discord bots
-- 🌱 I’m currently learning new languages and ways to make better Discord bots!
+- 🌱 I’m currently learning new languages and ways to make better Discord bots
-- 💞️ I’m looking to collaborate on a Discord security bot like Wick!
 - 📫 You can reach out to me via Discord, my username is @brutiv
-- ⚡ Fun fact: Did you know that octopuses have three hearts?
-Two pump blood to the gills, while the third pumps it to the rest of the body!